Agent Ernge - A Story of My Old Life

 Chuck went over to him to try and talk some sense into him, but Chuck was like me a bit.
 He was interested in the drama side of life and also a bit of a psychologist.
 He asked the guy why he hated me so much.
 Now here’s a guy who’d been to Viet Nam and sprayed with Agent Orange and God knows what else and is in heavy kill mode in a hugely crowded bar where everybody is either drunk or high or both.
 Tex Thomas is screaming out that they’re going to play some of their hits and my sister yells out when, because she’s been hearing that all night and didn’t love them as much as I did and didn’t recognize any of their songs as hits.
 Then he yells out they’re going to play some hits when their songstress, Chris gets her ass out of the bathroom.
 Then Chris O’Connell starts cussing him out from the bathroom, saying she’ll come out and sing some hits when she’s good and goddamn ready and Chuck goes back to interviewing Agent Ernge to find out just why he wants to kill me.
 He starts to break down, not knowing whether to cry or get angrier and tried to tell Chuck why he wanted to kill me, but my sister tells me that nobody could get to the bottom of it.
 He didn’t even know.
 He finally just told Chuck that he just hated Texas girls like me who got you all fired up and then let you down.
 That was something that messed with his head and he just couldn’t take it and wasn’t about to start now.

 My friend Gary and I were talking about people like Agent Ernge and that song by the Highwaymen which is Johnny Cash, Waylon and Kris.
 It’s mainly Johnny’s part when he’s singing about this old girl who’s brain’s scrambled up from drugs.
 Gary told me this story about when he was growing up in East Texas and went to get his hair cut at his Uncle Malcolm’s barber shop.
 He was four, but remembers it really clear like you do when you hear something you’re going to use the rest of your life in your memory base.
 When the man ahead of him left, Uncle Malcolm told Gary to get on up in the chair.
 It was summertime and real hot like it gets in East Texas.
 You have to grow up there to stand it.
 People can’t just move there and adapt to it.
 In the chair was a pool of water and Gary said, “Uncle Malcolm, his chair’s wet”.
 His uncle told him not to mind it and said, “that’s because he was on that dope.”
 That’s what they called it then, dope.
 That’s when dope was dope, strong and addictive and produced in a nice, clean pharmaceutical lab.
 It’s not like this shit people take today that is mixed up in someone’s filthy bathtub.
+I saw A Clockwork Orange at the Jefferson Theatre in downtown Beaumont.
+That was the theatre that had the orchestra pit with a giant white organ that rose out of the floor.
+I saw that movie first run as I was tripping on Orange Barrel Sunshine and it was during the time that people also knew what they were doing in the LSD department.
+Once they got over to the blotter stuff, you heard more and more about the bad trips and who knows what they’re passing out today.
+All I know is that the movies and the acid were better then.
+The movie helped to change my life and my outlook and Malcolm McDowell is an actor who still sells me on the picture.

 My sister saw a movie I have never been able to see.
 It’s not available anywhere for me to see.
 It was helped financially by Matthew McConaughey, who actually lives around Austin, but it’s ok because he is actually from Texas and helps Texas films get made that ought to be made.
 It’s called Hands on a Hard Body and my sister swears on it.
 It’s about all these people at an East Texas mall who are trying to win this car by keeping their hands on it the longest.
 My sister’s favorite part is when this old senior citizen finally caved in and said he just had to go have him an ernge.
 That’s another thing you have to be from East Texas to get.